Cross-Subject Domain Adaptation for Classifying Working Memory Load with Multi-Frame EEG Images

-Recently, as the demand for signal analysis accuracy increases and computer computing power develops, machine learning and deep learning have become dominant tools for EEG signal analysis.
-Hsu \cite{b7} proposed a fuzzy neural network-based strategy to classify EEG signals, which has higher accuracy than traditional linear classifier and multi-layer perceptron methods.
-Tang et al. \cite{b8} proposed a B-CSP (Common Spatial Pattern) method, which first uses the Bhattacharyya distance measure to select the optimal frequency band of each channel EEG and decompose it into spatial patterns to maximize the distinction between the characteristics of the two types of EEG signals, and finally utilizes the neural network to classify them.
-Tang et al. \cite{b9} used a deep convolution neural network to classify EEG signals based on the spatio-temporal features of EEG signals, and the experimental results showed that its performance is better than that of the traditional support vector machine-based classification.
-Zhang et al. \cite{b10} combined convolution networks and recurrent neural networks in a cascade or parallel manner, and the proposed model can better extract the spatio-temporal features of EEG signals.
+Recently, as the demand for signal analysis accuracy increases and computer computing power develops \cite{chen2024multi}, deep learning has become the dominant tool for EEG signal analysis.
+Hsu \cite{I15} presented a fuzzy neural network based on multi-layer perceptron architecture and and the results show its higher accuracy than traditional neural networks on the task of single-trail motor imagery EEG classification.
+To observe spatial features from EEG signals, Tang et al. \cite{I16} proposed a deep convolution neural network (CNN) and demonstrated better performance than the traditional support vector machine-based methods.
+To enhance temporal information, Zhang et al. \cite{I17} combined convolution networks and recurrent neural networks in a cascade or parallel manner.

 These data-driven approaches have been extensively studied in subject-dependent scenarios, and experimental results show that they can perform well for specific subjects for tasks such as EEG signal feature extraction and classification.
 However, in practice, potential feature discrepancies between subjects lead to unsatisfactory results for subsequently introduced individuals (subjects) on previously trained models.
-Moreover, calibrating the model requires a lot of labeled data, which is a time-consuming and expensive mission.
-At present, a large number of traditional methods such as Kernel common spatial patterns \cite{b11,b12}, Riemannian space \cite{b13}, PCA-based methods \cite{b14}, etc. Deep learning, as a class of end-to-end methods with powerful feature extraction capability, has also been gradually applied to EEG transfer learning \cite{b15,b16,b17}.
-However, most deep transfer learning methods for EEG lack decent ability to multi-source information with both spatial and temporal information, and how to use transfer learning to solve brain state recognition task in the working memory EEG field has rarely been investigated.
+One burdensome solution is to calibrate the model with a lot of labeled data on these subjects, which is a time-consuming and expensive mission.
+Another possible solution is to utilize transfer learning methods to explore the possibility of matching the distributions between source and target subjects.
+Nonetheless, a majority of transfer learning methods for EEG lack decent ability to understand multi-source features with spatial, temporal, and spectral information, and how to use transfer learning to solve brain state recognition tasks in the working memory EEG field is rarely investigated.